With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Nwihcs/lincoln Va Substance Use Disorders Program is a methadone clinic in Lincoln, NE situated at 600 South 70th Street, Building 2, 68510 zip code.
+Nwihcs/lincoln Va Substance Use Disorders Program is a methadone clinic in Lincoln, Nebraska located at 600 South 70th Street, Building 2, 68510 zip code.
 Nwihcs/lincoln Va Substance Use Disorders Program provides methadone/buprenorphine for pain management and relapse prevention from naltrexone.
-In addition, Nwihcs/lincoln Va Substance Use Disorders Program provides social skills development, domestic violence services and professional intervention.
-Nwihcs/lincoln Va Substance Use Disorders Program provides opioid treatment for young adults and adults.
+Also, Nwihcs/lincoln Va Substance Use Disorders Program provides social skills development, professional intervention and domestic violence services.
+Nwihcs/lincoln Va Substance Use Disorders Program includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.